Skip to content

 Worried about being in front of the camera?
 Here are a few tips to help you relax!

-Most of… if not all of my couples say they don’t like being in front of the camera, they feel nervous or a little awkward.
-You want your photos to be AMAZING and reflect all the love and joy that will unfold on your beautiful wedding day but I know the pressure of “posing” can make you feel a little stiff and uncomfortable, but not too worry as I have a few tips to help!
+Most of… if not all of my couples say they do not like being in front of the camera.
+They feel nervous or a little awkward.
+I get it, you want your photos to be AMAZING.
+You want them to reflect all the love and joy that will unfold on your beautiful wedding day but I know the pressure of “posing” can make you feel a little stiff and uncomfortable.
+This post is packed with ways to help you feel confident in front of the camera and enjoy the experience.

 A woman with blonde hair taking a photo with a DSLR camera in a field of tall grasses.